OatsCG/OMDB/README.md

 # OMDB
-For use in LICENCED *openmusic-compatible* servers, and for educational purposes.
+To aid creating *openmusic-compatible* servers, and for educational purposes.

 OMDB (OpenMusic Database) is the worlds largest openly downloadable database with metadata for over 145 million songs, 24 million albums, and 5 million artists.

 [Download the OMDB from OneDrive here]().

+### Copyright Notice
+The OMDB is for research purposes only.
+Public use of the database is permitted, however it is your responsibility to ensure that copyright laws for your country are followed.
+Failure to do so may result in legal pursuit by the owners of the content you are infringing on.
+Research your country's copyright laws before proceeding.

 ## How To Use
 `fulldb.tar` is a dump of a PostgreSQL 15 database.
 To use it, you must first create an empty PostgreSQL 15 database, and then restore using the file.